-HMG-CoA reductase inhibitors (statins) are lipid-lowering medications used in the primary and secondary prevention of coronary heart disease.
+HMG-CoA reductase inhibitors (statins) are lipid-lowering medications used in the primary, secondary, and tertiary prevention of coronary heart disease.
+Atorvastatin competitively inhibits 3-hydroxy-3-methylglutaryl-coenzyme A (HMG-CoA) reductase.
+By preventing the conversion of HMG-CoA to mevalonate, statin medications decrease cholesterol production in the liver.
+Atorvastatin also increases the number of LDL receptors on the surface of hepatic cells.
 This activity reviews the indications, contraindications, and mechanism of action of atorvastatin to manage coronary heart disease and familial dyslipidemias, covering the indications, contraindications, activity, adverse events, and other key elements of atorvastatin therapy.
-This activity also highlights the critical role of the interprofessional team in the management of patients with clinically significant atherosclerotic cardiovascular disease or individuals with risk factors for heart disease who can benefit from statin therapy.

 - Describe the indications for atorvastatin therapy.

 - Identify potential adverse events when using therapy with atorvastatin.